 - Mental health treatment

 Medicaid mental health coverage includes alcohol rehabilitation.
-As with opioids, this covers detox, rehabilitation, and maintenance.
+As with opioids, it covers detox, rehabilitation, and maintenance.
 What restrictions apply to this coverage will vary between states, and users should always verify coverage before assuming they will have access to a specific treatment or medication.
-Medicines that might be covered for alcohol use disorder include:

 What Is Not Covered?

-Medicaid drug rehab coverage certainly has its limits, and there are some things that simply are not covered.
-Some items that will not be paid for by the program include:
+Medicaid drug rehab coverage certainly has its limits, and some things simply are not covered.

 - Any treatment not backed up by the diagnosis of a doctor

-- Any treatment offered by facilities not affiliated with Medicaid
+- Any treatment offered by centers not affiliated with Medicaid

 - Any medications that are not on the approved prescription list